 Working as a Drafting Technologist / Technician [NOC 2253]

-Working as a Drafting technologist you perform the following duties:
+Working as a Drafting technologist your duties may include:

 - Develop and prepare engineering designs and drawings